nicolaballotta/nicolaballotta/README.md

 What is a Hybrid Hacker?
 A Hybrid Hacker can be thought of as a "Swiss Army Knife" of problem-solving.
 They possess a diverse set of skills, ranging from technical expertise to creative thinking and building useful things.

-Here on Github time to time I share the code I use to solve any kind of problem, to automate things (I love that a lot) or simply for fun and learning.
+Here on Github I share the code I use to solve various problems, to automate things (I love that a lot) or simply for fun and learning purposes.

 If you want to know more about me: